Under the Volcano (2024 film): Release

 Salaud Morisset acquired international sales rights to the film in August 2024.
 The trailer was released on 7 September 2024.

 The film premiered at the Toronto International Film Festival on 8 September 2024.
-It will also be screened at the 2024 Gdynia Film Festival as the festival's opening film.
+It will also be screened at the 2024 Polish Film Festival as the festival's opening film.

 Reception

 Jared Mobarak of The Film Stage gave the film a grade of B+, writing that "[Damian] Kocur has given form to the purgatory of survival in times of horror."
 David Katz of Cineuropa wrote, "From an immediately pressurised opening, Under the Volcano drifts into a pleasing and paradoxically hypnotic kind of stasis, shot with oft-deteriorated available light and in shallow focus with long lenses – not quite a 'hangout' movie, and more about biding time in urban loneliness...."

 The film has received mixed reviews in Poland.
 Filmweb assigned the film a score of 6.3 out of 10 based on 33 critic ratings.